junh1024/junh1024-Documents/Games/Free Racing Games.md

 - Widescreen:
 - DL: https://games.reveur.de/de/worldracing-2/demos/1/  (3 Demos)

-- There is a snow mod for it.

 ### WRC
 - Drive the Citroen C4 or Ford Focus in FInland or Jordan.